 Offer Supportive Resources

-When an employee is ready to return to work after a long term absence, having a structured return-to-work program in place can be highly beneficial.
+When an employee is ready to return to work after a long term sickness, having a structured return-to-work program in place can be highly beneficial.
 This program should involve:

 - A meeting to discuss the employee’s readiness to return and any necessary accommodations.